Roy Walker (comedian): Career

 In 2008, Walker was a guest on The Alan Titchmarsh Show.
 He presented a six-part comedy series for BBC Radio Ulster, The Way We Tell 'Em, as well as appearing on Ready Steady Cook on 5 June 2008.
 On 10 June, Walker appeared on Big Brother's Big Mouth as a secret special guest.
 Walker is an after-dinner speaker and in June 2008 spoke and presented awards at the Association of Interior Specialists (AIS) President's Lunch at the Dorchester hotel in London.
 In 2008, he performed at the Edinburgh Comedy Festival in his own one-hour show entitled Goodbye Mr Chips debuting on 31 July, his 68th birthday.
 He was also team captain on the first series of the BBC Radio 4 panel game Act Your Age.

 Walker has appeared on The Chris Moyles Show on BBC Radio 1, in pre-recorded segments called "Car Park Catchphrase" and "Beep Beep Busters", a spoof of Catchphrase.

 Walker starred in the Churchill Insurance adverts, alongside model Megan Hall, seen at an Indian restaurant with the Churchill Dog in 2009.
 On 26 May 2009, he appeared on the Britain's Got Talent show Britain's Got More Talent.
 Also in 2009, he appeared in a celebrity edition of the reality cookery show Come Dine with Me, which aired on 1 November—in which he came first.
 The other contestants were Most Haunted presenter Yvette Fielding, Natasha Hamilton of pop group Atomic Kitten and actor Bruce Jones who played Les Battersby on Coronation Street.

-On 27 May 2013, he appeared on the BBC Radio 4 panel show Just a Minute, and on 6 January 2015 he was Marcus Brigstocke's guest on the same station's I've Never Seen Star Wars.
+On 27 May 2013, Walker appeared on the BBC Radio 4 panel show Just a Minute, and on 6 January 2015 he was Marcus Brigstocke's guest on the same station's I've Never Seen Star Wars.

 In January and February 2016, Walker appeared in the three-part BBC series The Real Marigold Hotel, which followed a group of celebrity senior citizens including Miriam Margolyes and Wayne Sleep on a journey to India.

 On 27 February 2018, Walker appeared on the television show 100 Years Younger In 21 Days.

 In November 2018 Walker appeared as a guest entertainer on board RCI Navigator of the Seas cruise to the Canary Islands.